 The beautifully preserved buildings give an insight into what life was like for the prisoners from 1847 to 1966.

-There is plenty of information on the conditions that people lived in there, as well as the guards’ lives.
+There is plenty of information available on the conditions in which people lived, as well as the lives of the guards.
 You can also learn how the end of life comes around for some at the end of the hangman’s noose.

 Daily